Adopted by the Board of the Foundation for Baltic and East European Studies on 11 June 2018 and updated on 15 February 2023.

-- To enable the Foundation to fulfil its obligations under applicable laws, ordinances, and official decisions.
-Here, it may be noted that the provisions of the Freedom of the Press Act (1949:105) concerning the public’s right to access official documents apply to documents forming part of the Foundation’s work (see Chapter 2, Section 4 of the Public Access to Information and Secrecy Act [Swedish Code of Statutes 2009:400] and the Appendix to this Act).
-In connection with the Foundation’s statutory release of official documents, personal data may be disclosed to third parties.
-This may apply, for example, to release of an application document or parts of the same.
+- To enable the Foundation to fulfil its obligations under applicable laws, ordinances and official decisions.
+In this connection, it may be noted that the provisions in the Freedom of the Press Act (Swedish Code of Statutes 1949:105) concerning the right of access to public documents apply to documents forming part of the Foundation’s work (see Chapter 2, Section 4 of the Public Access to Information and Secrecy Act (2009:400) and the Appendix to this Act).
+When the Foundation releases public documents, personal data may be passed on to third parties.
+This may apply, for example, when an application document, in full or in part, is released.

-The Foundation processes personal data only if there is a legal basis for this processing.
-When you submit personal data to enable the Foundation to administer and process a grant application, its processing of your personal data is legal because it is necessary to meet the Foundation’s and your own legitimate interest in the application being scrutinised, administered and, if approved, for published, implemented and followed up.
+The Foundation processes personal data only if there are legal grounds for this processing.
+When you submit personal particulars to enable the Foundation to administer and process a grant application in accordance with point 1 above, the Foundation’s processing of your personal data is necessary to meet its own and your legitimate interest in the application being scrutinised, administered and, if approved, published, implemented and followed up.

-When personal data are processed to permit fulfilment of obligations under applicable laws, ordinances, and official decisions, such as under the Swedish Bookkeeping Act (Swedish Code of Statutes 1999:1078), the legal obligation is the legal basis for the processing.
-A single item of personal information may be processed on multiple legal grounds.
+When personal data are processed to enable compliance with obligations under applicable laws, ordinances and official decisions, such as under the Swedish Bookkeeping Act (1999:1078), the legal obligation concerned is the legal basis for the processing, in accordance with point 5 above.
+Sometimes a single item of personal information may be processed on multiple legal grounds.

 4. Disclosure of personal data

-The Foundation takes the necessary and reasonable technical and organisational security measures to protect your personal data from unauthorised access, release, alteration or destruction.
-Accordingly, in its activities, the Foundation applies various physical and technical limits and restrictions on access to personal data, for example through technical permissions and access control systems, use of firewalls, anti-virus protection, backup systems and other network security, and the option of security measures such as encryption where appropriate.
+The Foundation takes appropriate technical and organisational security measures to protect your personal data from unauthorised access, disclosure, alteration or destruction.
+Accordingly, in its operations, the Foundation imposes diverse physical and technical limitations and restrictions on access to personal data through, for example, technical permissions and access control systems, use of firewalls, anti-virus protection, backup systems and other network security, and the option of security measures such as encryption where appropriate.

-You are entitled to receive, free of charge, confirmation of whether personal data about you are processed by the Foundation, and if so, to request information on which personal data we process, where the particulars are retrieved from, the purposes of the processing, the recipients or recipient categories to whom the personal particulars have been, or may be, released and, if possible, the foreseen duration of storage of the personal data (“registry extracts”).
-On receiving such a request, the Foundation provides the information that it is obliged to release under current law.
+You are entitled to receive confirmation, free of charge, of whether personal particulars concerning you are processed by the Foundation, and if so, to be told which data we process, how they were obtained, the purposes of the processing, the recipients or categories of recipients to whom the particulars have been, or may be, disclosed and, if possible, the foreseen period for which the data will be stored.
+On receiving such a request, the Foundation will provide the further information it is obliged to release under current law.